perkun/AsteroidFarm/documentation/docs/ProjectStructure.md

 # Project's structure

+## Build system

 `premake5` is used as underlying build system.
-Sage is organized into workspace and projects.
+Asteroid Farm is organized into workspace and projects.
 The `premake5.lua` file in root directory defines the workspace, global include directories and includes individual projects.
-Projects are stored in separate directories, each containing its own `premake5.lua` file.
+Projects are stored in separate directories, each containing its own `premake5.lua` file. `premage5` generates a *master* `Makefile` that includes `Makefile`s of each project.

 ## External libraries